 A method to study infant cognition, based on recording eye movements and visual fixation after various visual or other stimuli, has been extensively used with easily accessible infant populations in high-resource settings, such as Europe and North America, but no such data has been collected from infants in low-income countries.
 This, in turn, has limited the understanding of how environmental risk factors, such as poverty and malnutrition, affect infant-cognitive development in low-income countries.

-To assess the feasibility and acceptability of using the cognitive development measurement technique in a developing country setting, FANTA partner University of Tampere carried out a field test with 37 9-month-old infants in rural Malawi and compared the acceptability of the eye tracking method and the quality of the eye tracking data collected with that of 39 Finnish 9-month old infants.
+To assess the feasibility and acceptability of using the cognitive-development measurement technique in a developing-country setting, FANTA partner University of Tampere, in collaboration with the College of Medicine at the University of Malawi, carried out a field test with 37 9-month-old infants in rural Malawi and compared the acceptability of the eye-tracking method and the quality of the eye-tracking data collected with that of 39 Finnish 9-month-old infants.
 The results demonstrated that the method is feasible and acceptable to use in low-income settings such as rural Malawi.